Pipe marking: National standards: Australia

+International standards

-Ships and marine facilities (ISO 14726)
+ISO 14726 Ships and marine facilities

 Ships and marine facilities must conform to an international standard for piping systems identification.
 This is ISO 14726:2008 Ships and marine technology — Identification colours for the content of piping systems.

 This is a two-colour banded marking system.
 The main colour shows what the fluid is being used for.
 This is on either side of the secondary colour which indicates what the substance actually is.
 The main colours are as follows: